-Whilst interpretation of carvings is key to understanding the religious beliefs represented by the Symbol Stones, physical location of the Stones themselves may also reflect their function in transitioning from one belief to another.
+Whilst interpretation of carvings is key to understanding the religious beliefs represented by the Symbol Stones, certain features of the physical locations of the Stones themselves may also reflect their function in transitioning from one belief to another.

-Elements of the beliefs and how they were pursued can be seen in these specific, physical features:-
+Relevant elements of beliefs and how they were pursued can be seen in these features of their physical locations:-

 - Temples of Mithras (Mithraea) have generally been built in proximity to water, also water has a significant part within Christian religion;